microsoft/azure-pipelines-terraform/overview.md

     - **Azure Provider Service Connection (only if "azurerm" provider is selected)\*:** Select the AzureRM Service Connection to use for managing the resources used by the plan, apply, show, output, custom and destroy commands
 	- **Amazon Web Services connection (only if "aws" provider is selected)\*:** Select the AWS connection to use for managing the resources used by the plan, apply and destroy commands.
 	- **Google Cloud Platform connection (only if "gcp" provider is selected)\*:** Select the GCP connection to use for managing the resources used by the plan, apply and destroy commands.
+	- **Oracle Cloud Infrastructure connection (only if "oci" provider is selected)\*:** Select the OCI connection to use for managing the resources used by the plan, apply and destroy commands.

 ![Plan, apply, destroy](images/7_Terraform_plan_apply_destroy.png)